IMPACT BENEFIT AGREEMENTS IN A FALLING COMMODITY PRICE ENVIRONMENT

 Kolt shut down its operations and sued.
 The trial judge concluded that Husky and Mobil had “enormous degrees of market power” over fuel haulers in the region and that there were significant barriers to entry in the fuel hauling market.
 The sole-sourcing agreement, therefore, not only resulted in an undue lessening of competition but effectively forced the closure of Kolt’s business.
 The judge awarded Kolt C$5 million in compensatory damages and C$1 million in punitive damages.

-But the Court of Appeal overturned the award, ruling that the trial judge had erred by holding that the sole-sourcing agreement “unduly” lessened competition.
+The Court of Appeal overturned the award, ruling that the trial judge had erred by holding that the sole-sourcing agreement “unduly” lessened competition.
 The “undue” requirement, the Court ruled, was there to ensure that parties had a fair opportunity to compete for business, and not to prohibit rationalization of operations and reduction of unnecessary costs.
 As the Court of Appeal saw it, the trial judge overlooked the fact that Kolt had an opportunity to bid on the contract.
 The court also noted that the oil companies made no attempt to reduce the haulers’ profit margins, the prices they charged, or the volume of work that would be available.
 The result, the court concluded, would have been the same if Husky and ExxonMobil supplied their own hauling services.

 Although the decision arose in the context of an earlier version of the criminal conspiracy provisions of the Competition Act, it has quieted industry concerns over joint purchasing practices.
 Not only did the Court of Appeal right a troubling result from the lower court, lawyers note, it also commented that this type of conduct would not be caught under the current provisions of the legislation.